GenesisFR/HowToBecomeGoodAtShooters/README.md

 - deflected damage scales with skill damage

 #### Sticky Bomb
-- applies the status effect on impact
+- applies the corresponding status effect on impact
 - double tapping the button will quickly shoot it with perfect accuracy (can be done from cover)
 - explodes on impact when hitting drones
-- not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration provided that the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
+- not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration, provided that the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
+- not detonating it on a human target will make them dodge roll or shake to get it off them, giving you time to shoot them or relocate
+- detonating it on or near a target will stagger them, interrupting what they were doing and giving you time to shoot them or relocate
-- when you're standing or on the move, aiming with your weapon before double tapping it will make it easier to line up your shot
+- aiming with your weapon before double tapping it will make it easier to line up your shot, helpful when you're standing or on the move and want to be accurate
+- if your crosshair is on a target, it will go through any obstacle that is directly in front of you (that would have blocked a bullet otherwise)
 - you can proc In Sync by shooting it at a distance further than 100m (like the sky)

 ##### Burn